Saline nasal preparations are salt-water solutions used to help unblock a congested nose.

 When making up the saline nasal solution is important that the water used has been boiled and cooled.
 Tap water is not safe for use because it's not completely filtered or treated.
 Some tap water has a low level of bugs (bacteria) that may be safe to swallow (because the stomach acids kill them), but in your nose, these bugs can cause infection.

 Boil the water for 3 to 5 minutes, then cool until it is lukewarm.
 Boiled water can be stored in a clean container for use within 24 hours.

 Using saline drops, sprays and rinses is quite safe.
-It can sometimes cause mild discomfort and minor nose bleeds.
-Contact your health care provider if you have any discomfort, nose bleeds or ear pain.
+They can sometimes cause mild discomfort and minor nose bleeds.
+Contact your healthcare provider if you have any discomfort, nose bleeds or ear pain.

 The following links have more information on saline nasal products.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

 Saline nasal douches ENT Group, Auckland, NZ